zikozee/Jpa_hibernate/README.md

 # OrphanRemoval (OneToOne and OneToMany)
 - The orphanRemoval functionality is intended for entities that are privately "owned" by their parent entity

+# SecondaryTable
+- secondaryTable is not a Jpa relationship but it does exist when working with legacy application
+- where they already define two tables which are somewhat like 1 - 1 relationship
+- but was not created with JPA, this is not a relationship from jpa point of view but a relationship in the database
+- and we require some fields in the other table(s)

+- hence we only need define one Entity and use @SecondaryTable to map the other tables